deoktr/shcln/README.md

 ## TODO

-- Keep same owner and permissions on history file
 - Create a CLI
 - Configure file locations
 - Configure matches, add match list (to remove) and exclude list (to keep)